 Mexican is comfort food for us.
 The lack of decent Mexican around the world is one of the hardest things for us about being a long term traveler.
 The existence of a fabulous Tex Mex place in Bali, Taco Casa, is one of the things that saved us while living in Ubud.
 Living in Bangkok has been a dream come true for us Mexican lovers.
 What’s been amazing is that we’ve been able to track down some pretty decent Mexican in Bangkok.
+Because the Mexican food Bangkok offers is actually surprisingly decent.

 Mexican in Bangkok – The Taco Truck

 La Monita Taqueria was one of the first places we ate Mexican in Bangkok.
 After all, how could we not be intrigued by an indoor taco truck in one of the nicest malls in Bangkok.
-La Monita’s Ploen Chit location was their original Taqueria, and their location at EmQuartier is a heck of a lot fancier.
+La Monita Bangok’s Ploen Chit location was their original Taqueria, and their location at EmQuartier is a heck of a lot fancier.
 But, their taco truck in the basement of Siam Paragon hits the mark every visit.

 With reasonable food prices, our go to dishes include the burritos and baja gordita, each of which comes with your choice of meats, including chorizo and carnitas.
 The crunch star is unique, with a quesadilla wrapped inside a crunchy taco shell.
 And, they have the second best queso in Bangkok.
 I’d skip the monkey wings.